pimoroni/yukon/docs/modules/serial_servo.md

 ### Initialising a Serial Servo

-The Yukon library includes support for the LX range of serial bus servos from LewanSoul/HiWonder (tested with the LX-16A and LX-224HV).
+The Yukon library currently supports the LX range of serial bus servos from LewanSoul/HiWonder (tested with the LX-16A and LX-224HV).
 This is offered via a `LXServo` class.

 To use an LX servo with the Serial Bus Servo module, create an instance of it, giving it the ID of the servo you wish to control (from 0 to 254), along with the uart and duplexer from the `SerialServoModule`.